-About Axis Deer
+Axis Deer at Knowsley Safari

 These beautiful spotted deer which are also known as ‘chital’ frequent the open forests of India, Nepal and Sri Lanka, where they live mainly on grass.
 They have the unenviable distinction of being at the top of the tiger’s list of favourite foods.
-Unlike all other northern hemispher deer species, the axis deer have no set or organised rutting season and consequently their young can be born at any time of year.
+Unlike all other northern hemisphere deer species, the axis deer have no set or organised rutting season and consequently their young can be born at any time of year.